viki4545/Api-task/README.md

 # Api-task
-* In this api-task i have implement where you can register and login
+* In this api-task i have implement where you can register, login & change your password

 * for running the project you can type the following command and enter